Clean Currents 2023: Call for Speakers Now Open

 • Meets the continuing education needs of event attendees

-Any topic relevant to any sector of the waterpower industry — conventional hydropower, pumped storage hydropower, small hydropower, or marine energy – will be considered.
+Any topic relevant to any sector of the water power industry — conventional hydropower, pumped storage hydropower, small hydropower, or marine energy – will be considered.

 When submitting a proposal, consider topics that contribute toward advancing attendees’ knowledge and understanding in a non-commercial manner.
 Proposals that add to an attendee’s professional development are of the highest priority.